It’s not often we name check the people who run the Festival and more specifically the directors who give all their time on a voluntary basis.

 While you could never class them as a shy bunch, they do prefer the exhibitors, chefs and experts to have the limelight and quite rightly so.
 We thought we should at least give you a glimpse of our team behind the scenes.

 John Fleming runs a successful business in Ludlow and has a real passion for food, as well as real ale.
-John, a founding member and one of the original directors of the Festival, is currently the Company Secretary, and over the years has been involved with most aspects of the Festival’s development.
+John, a founding member and one of the original directors of the Festival, over the years has been involved with most aspects of the Festival’s development.
 He has also been actively involved with both national and international organisations promoting real food and drink, and also campaigned for the renaissance of perry as a traditional and, at one time, threatened drink from the Marches.

 Martin Clemmey first got involved with the financial side of the festival more than 10 years ago.
 He has also attended as an exhibitor but took a break when running the finances of a large national charity.
 He is now running his own consultancy business and has returned to the team to help shape the finances, recently taking on the role of Finance Director for us.